zbarovsky/Python-Geocoder/README.md

 * Including and using modules and packages

-**Note:** This homework is Part 1 of a two-part assignment.
+**Note:** This lab is Part 1 of a two-part assignment.
 Save your solution code â€” the next homework will build off of it!

 ---

 ## Deliverables

-This assignment will be a two-part code challenge with a bonus.
+This lab will be a two-part code challenge with a bonus.
 It will be a little different than the other assignments because Part 2 will build on the code from Part 1.
 You can put all of your code in one file called `solution.py`.
 Right now, just make that one file.

 *Reminder: On your laptop, you can run the file from your command line with the following:*